sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/advanced.md

 - `reflection_level = "full"`: Column names, nullability, and data types are detected.
 For decimal types, we always add precision and scale.
 - `reflection_level = "full_with_precision"`: Column names, nullability, data types, and precision/scale are detected, also for types like text and binary.
 Integer sizes are set to bigint and to int for all other types.

-If the SQL type is unknown or not supported by `dlt`, then, in the pyarrow backend, the column will be skipped, whereas in the other backends the type will be inferred directly from the data irrespective of the `reflection_level` specified.
+If the SQL type is unknown or not supported by `data_load_tool`, then, in the pyarrow backend, the column will be skipped, whereas in the other backends the type will be inferred directly from the data irrespective of the `reflection_level` specified.
 In the latter case, this often means that some types are coerced to strings and `dataclass` based values from sqlalchemy are inferred as `json` (JSON in most destinations).
 :::tip
 If you use reflection level **full** / **full_with_precision**, you may encounter a situation where the data returned by sqlalchemy or pyarrow backend does not match the reflected data types.
 The most common symptoms are:
 1. The destination complains that it cannot cast one type to another for a certain column.
 For example, `connector-x` returns TIME in nanoseconds